 Ingredients

-- 15 g (1 tbsp) granulated erythritol (or the sugar substitute of your choice)
+- Granulated erythritol- or the sugar substitute of your choice.

-Just so you know, you can use normal flour in place of the oat flour.
-But the reason I like to use oat flour is that it's more satiating - and higher in fiber - than normal flour, so it will keep you fuller for longer!
+- Oat flour- you can use normal flour in place of the oat flour.
+But the reason I like to use oat flour is that it's more satiating and higher in fiber than normal flour, so it will keep you fuller for longer!
+I also use oat flour to make my low calorie banana bread, so check that recipe out next!

 Before we get cooking, this recipe will make 4 small pancakes - some people call these half dollar pancakes.